Market-Connections Professional Resume Writing Services

 • Whether the job fits into your long-term goal for professional development.

 A more likely scenario, however, is that you will receive one job offer before the other.
-So what do you do if you receive a new job offer AFTER you already accepted a job offer?
+So, what do you do if you receive a new job offer AFTER you have already accepted a job offer?

 New Job Offer After You Already Accepted A Job Offer